GreyLimit/TrainController/README.md

 * Update firmware away from original CV style programming towards a more C++ style of classes and modules with the aim of making a migration to a new platform more achievable.
 * Drop support from Arduino Uno and Nano as the amount of SRAM is insufficient.
 For this version only the '2560 will be supported.
-* Re estate facilities from the Blue Box solution to provide a single solution for all purposes.
+* Re enstate facilities from the Blue Box solution to provide a single solution for all purposes.

 ## Version 0.2.0